The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 Another important reason to go with a mutual fund broker/agent is the asset allocation strategy and rebalancing service which is very important to reduce the risk factor.

-These are the general advantages you can take from the mutual fund broker/agent.
+These are more advantages you can take from the mutual fund broker/agent.

 Investing in mutual funds isn’t as easy as you think.
-You have to assess your profile based on your financial needs, risk, and then invest in the mutual funds that fit your needs.
-This is a time-consuming process.
+You have to assess your profile based on your financial needs and risk, and then invest in the mutual funds that fit your needs.
+It is a time-consuming process.
 A mutual fund advisor has better knowledge of mutual funds and can find the best place to invest the funds.
 This way investing in regular mutual funds is more convenient.

-As an investor, it is hard to keep track of the portfolio and do continuous reviewing.
+As a mutual fund investor , it is hard to keep track of the portfolio and do continuous reviewing.
 But a mutual fund advisor regularly watches over your profile.
 Also, you get advised on rebalancing your portfolio when the need arises.
 Hence if you choose a regular plan, this becomes easier.

 Mutual fund advisors have in-depth knowledge of mutual funds and can give you the best professional advice to help you earn higher returns.
-But if you opt for direct plans you will have to rely on your own knowledge.
+But, if you opt for mutual fund direct plans you will have to rely on your own knowledge.
 Hence if you opt for a regular plan you benefit.

 There are some value-added services provided to you in case you opt for a regular plan.
 The services are such as keeping track of investments, providing tax proofs during tax filing, aid in redemptions, etc.